Rotation Control Unlearning: Quantifying and Controlling Continuous Unlearning for LLM with The Cognitive Rotation Space: Conclusion

 \section{Conclusion}

-Existing LLM machine unlearning methods rely on a retained dataset to maintain model utility, which makes them susceptible to cumulative catastrophic utility loss when handling continuous unlearning requests.
+Existing LLM unlearning methods are vulnerable not only to cumulative catastrophic utility loss from continuous unlearning requests, but also to a fundamental limitation in practicality owing to their heavy reliance on the retained dataset.
 To overcome this limitation, we introduce RCU, a retain-free approach that formulates LoRA updates as rotations within a specially constructed cognitive rotation space.
-This formulation allows the degree of unlearning to be directly quantified through corresponding changes in rotational angles.
+This formulation makes the rotational angle updated by LoRA the sole variable, which is strongly correlated with the degree of unlearning.
+Consequently, the unlearning process can be directly quantified by corresponding changes in the rotational angle.
 Furthermore, by analyzing the update dynamics during unlearning, we propose a rotational salience weight to achieve precise and continuous control over the unlearning process.
 Our method is supported by theoretical guarantees, and we rigorously establish its efficacy through a mathematical analysis.
 Extensive experiments demonstrate that RCU achieves superior unlearning effectiveness while maintaining model utility on multiple datasets.